Architects Gone Wild: Home Designs You’ve Got to See to Believe

 Get architectural inspiration from outside the usual box-design styles of homes and check out some of the wildest home designs

 AnchorLight Bed and Breakfast

 The AnchorLight in Crane Hill, Alabama on the shores of Smith Lake is quite the attraction because of its 53-foot lighthouse.
-The good news, there are two rooms inside the lighthouse for guests to stay and catch a great glimpse of the lake.
-What’s better than having a great view of the lake?
+If you are looking for a place to stay, there are two rooms inside the lighthouse for guests where they can catch a great view of the lake.

 Goose Creek Tower

 Alaskan attorney Phillip Weidner started building cabins on top of cabins until the structure reached 185 feet tall.
 He stopped short of 200 feet because that is when federal air space begins.
 Weidner says he can see 300 miles out from the top of the structure, which is still a work in progress.
 He says he has built it without any blueprints but rather from his mind and small notations.

 The story of Quigley's Castle in Arkansas goes back more than 100 years to when Elise Fiovanti started collecting rocks as a kid.
 When she married Albert Quigley he promised her a house.
 He built her one she designed with lumber from the property and she decorated the exterior walls with the rocks she'd collected as a kid.
 She also created bottle trees around the property for a unique look.

 Just make sure it doesn't turn into a giant litter box.
 Believe it or not this place was listed for $240,000 in an unincorporated Concho, Arizona.